Program details are provided lower on the page.

 Master of Science in Information Technology

 Our master’s in Information Technology (MSIT) degree program offers students the opportunity to prepare to build advanced foundations in the IT environment, including enterprise data management, networking and telecommunications and information systems security.
-Students in the MSIT program select either a general degree option or choose to concentrate in one of three areas of study: Project Management, Security Management and Network Management.
+Students in the MSIT program select either a general degree option or choose to concentrate in one of two areas of study: Security Management or Network Management.
 Courses students can take include Data Warehouse, Business Intelligence Systems & Methods and Enterprise Network Architecture, for example.

 Information Technology Job Growth

 Due to the widespread use of computer technology, the growing complexity of data-storing systems and the advent of the “app economy,” Information Technology professionals are in demand – creating a large number of fast-growing opportunities.
-The U.S. Bureau of Labor Statistics reports the number of Information Technology positions is projected to grow by 13% by 2026.4
+The U.S. Bureau of Labor Statistics reports employment of Computer and Information Technology occupations is projected to grow by 11% by 2029.4

 Study When You Want, How You Want